Chen Duxiu: Later life, imprisonment, and death

-Perspectives and legacy
+Legacy and perspectives

+In CCP historiography, Chen Duxiu's role has often been minimized, portraying him as an "arch-renegade".
+Since the 1980s, there has been a revival of interest in Chen in China, with some questioning the official narratives surrounding his expulsion from the CCP and acknowledging his profound influence on the course of modern Chinese history.
+His legacy is seen in the continuing tradition of student activism and the persistent desire for democratic reforms within China, often championed by those in cultural and literary circles who see themselves as heirs to the New Culture spirit he fostered.

-Lee Feigon's study of Chen Duxiu offers a significant reinterpretation of his life and thought, challenging prevailing scholarly views, particularly those that characterized Chen primarily as a Westernizer alienated from Chinese tradition.
+Lee Feigon's 1983 study of Chen Duxiu offers a significant reinterpretation of his life and thought, challenging prevailing scholarly views, particularly those that characterized Chen primarily as a Westernizer alienated from Chinese tradition.
 Feigon argues that Chen's revolutionary impact stemmed precisely from his deep immersion in and ability to manipulate Chinese tradition, even as he attacked its more oppressive aspects.
 Unlike scholars such as Benjamin Schwartz, who saw Chen as an "all-out Westernizer" during the New Culture Movement, Feigon contends that Chen's cosmopolitanism was often "skin-deep" and that he remained an ardent nationalist throughout much of his career.

 Feigon highlights that Chen's attraction to iconoclastic Western ideas was often preceded by an interest in similar iconoclastic strains within Chinese thought itself, such as the kaozheng school or the ideas of National Essence scholars like Zhang Binglin.
 His turn to various ideologies, from democracy and science to different forms of socialism and finally Marxism, was consistently driven by a desire to find effective means to preserve the "Chinese national essence", which for Chen fundamentally meant the material well-being and security of the Chinese people.
 His New Culture Movement ideas were often a repudiation of former radical associates who had, in his view, abandoned the cause of further change after 1911.

 Chen's leadership style, drawing on the traditional authority of the teacher and scholar, was crucial in mobilizing Chinese youth.
 He was, as Feigon puts it, a "Mandarin of the new culture", adept at using cultural critiques for political ends.
 However, this reliance on personal prestige and intellectual authority proved insufficient for managing the disciplined, bureaucratic party structure that emerged with Comintern influence, contributing to his eventual downfall.
 Feigon compares Chen to Moses, a spiritual leader who could guide his people to the "promised land" but was not destined to enter it himself, lacking the organizational ruthlessness of a Lenin or a Mao.

-Since the 1980s, there has been a revival of interest in Chen Duxiu in China, with some questioning the official narratives surrounding his expulsion from the CCP and acknowledging his profound influence on the course of modern Chinese history.
-His legacy is seen in the continuing tradition of student activism and the persistent desire for democratic reforms within China, often championed by those in cultural and literary circles who see themselves as heirs to the New Culture spirit he fostered.